-The Genera al Plan policy Policies: and implementation item reference system: LU 1.3: Identifies which element contains the Policy, in this case the LU 1.1 Allow for the continued occupancy, operation, and maintenance of legal uses and structures that exist at the time of the adoption of the General Plan and become non-conforming due to use, density, and/or development requirements.
-Land Use E lement, and tial number.
-LU 1.2 Encourage existing non-conforming uses to transition into conformance with the new land use designation and/or policy. to the rele Items cont Implementa 4: Reference vant Action ained in the tion Program ppendix K. LU 1.3 The County will notify city planning departments about new proposed discretionary projects that are located adjacent to cities or within their spheres of influence, with sufficient advance notice to allow for City-County coordination and city comments at public hearings.
-The County is willing to consider entering into intergovernmental agreements with cities and other governmental entities to address matters of mutual concern relating to land use, infrastructure, the environment, and other subjects relating to development activity in both the County and the cities or other governmental entities.
-LU 1.4 • nexations allow to pay for their nec the County of Riverside to maintain a sufficient tax base or other cessary services.
-LU 1.5 The County of Riverside shall participate in regional efforts to address issues of mobility, transportation, traffic congestion, economic development, air and water quality, watershed and habitat management with cities, local and regional agencies, stakeholders, Indian nations, and surrounding jurisdictions.
-(AI 4, 16) LU 1.6 Coordinate with local agencies, such as LAFCO, service providers and utilities, to ensure adequate service provision for new development.
-(AI 4) LU 1.7 During every General Plan Review Cycle all Specific Plans that have been in effect for 20 or more years shall be analyzed in order to determine whether the types and intensities of proposed development remain appropriate for undeveloped areas within the Specific Plan boundaries.
-In conjunction with each Foundation General Plan Amendment (eight-year) cycle, prepare a report on Specific Plan implementation addressing all Specific Plans, with particular attention to Specific Plans that have reached their twentieth anniversary during that eight-year period.
-(AI 7) LU 1.8 As required by the Airport Land Use Law, submit certain proposed actions to the Riverside County Airport Land Use Commission for review.
+The General Plan policy and implementation item Policies: reference system: Identifies which element contains the Policy, in this case the Land Use Element, and the LU 1.1 Allow for the continued occupancy, operation, and mainten ance of legal uses and structures that exist at the time of the adoption of the General Plan and become non-conforming due to use, density, and/or development requirements. sequential number.
+LU 1.2 Encourage existing non-conforming uses to transition into conformance with the new land use designation and/or policy.
+Neighborhood Commercial uses should be located near residential uses.
+LU 1.3 Notify city planning departments of any discretionary project within their respective spheres-of-influence in time to allow fo coordination and to comment at public hearings.
+(AI 4, 21) (Al 1 and Al 4) Reference to the relevant Action Items contained in the Implementation LU 1.4 Require that annexations allow the County of Riverside to maintain a sufficient tax base or other revenue base to pay for their necessary services.
+Program The General Plan policy and implementation item LU 1.5 The County of Riverside shall participate in regional efforts to address issues of mobility, transportation, traffic congestion economic development, air and water quality, and watershed and habitat management, child care with cities, local and regional agencies, stakeholders, Indian nations, and surroun ding jurisdictions.
+(AI 4, 16) reference system: J 1.3: Identifies which element contains the colicy, in this case the LU 1.6 Coordinate with local agencies, such as LAFCO, service providers and utilities, to ensure adequate service provision for new development.
+(AI 4) Land Use Element, and the sequential number.
+If 1 and Al 4: Reference to the relevant Action Items contained in the mplementation Program found in Appendix K. LU 1.7 Within five years of the adoption of this General Plan, r Review all Specific Plans that have been in effect for 20 or more years in order to determine whether the types and intensities of proposed development remain appropriate for undeveloped areas within the Specific Plan boundaries.
+In conjunction with each Foundation General Plan Amendment (eight-year) cycle prepare a report on Specific Plan implementation addressing al Specific Plans, with particular attention to Specific Plans that have reached their twentieth anniversary during that eight-year period.
+(AI 7)

+- County Airport Land Use Commission for review.
 Such actions include proposed amendments to the General Plan, area plans, or specific plans, as well as proposed revisions to the zoning ordinance and building codes.
-(AI 4)

-In the event that an existing property is smaller in area than would be required by the General

-Plan, zoning that recognizes the existing lot size may be applied.
+(AI 4) - LU 1.9 The zoning of properties consistent with this General Plan need not strictly conform to the level of development intensity or residential density specified on General Plan or Area Plan land use maps.
+In the event that an existing property is smaller in area than would be required by the General Plan, zoning that recognizes the existing lot size may be applied.
 (AI 1)